Good flavor search in SU(5): a machine learning approach: Supersymmetric scenario

 \subsection{45-Higgs model vs. 24-Higgs model}

 We optimised the 10 parameters $x_1,\ldots,x_{10}$ for both 45-Higgs and 24-Higgs models, with the discrete parameter value of $x_0$ chosen to be $0$, $2\pi/3$ and $4\pi/3$.
-The loss function\footnote{ The definition of the loss function \eqref{eqn:Ldef} differs from the one used in \cite{Kawai:2024pws} by normalisation.
+The loss function to be minimised\footnote{ The definition of the loss function \eqref{eqn:Ldef} differs from the one used in \cite{Kawai:2024pws} by normalisation.
 We use \eqref{eqn:Ldef} here as it is more convenient when the generalised model of Sec.~\ref{sec:ymodel} is discussed.
-So far as the 45-Higgs and 24-Higgs model are concerned this redefinition does not alter the conclusion of Ref.~\cite{Kawai:2024pws}. } to be minimised is \eqref{eqn:Ldef}, where $M_d$, $M_e^T$ and $M_5$ are given by \eqref{eqn:MM45} for the 45-Higgs model and \eqref{eqn:MM24} for the 24-Higgs model.
+So far as the 45-Higgs and 24-Higgs model are concerned this redefinition does not alter the conclusion of Ref.~\cite{Kawai:2024pws}. } is \eqref{eqn:Ldef}, where $M_d$, $M_e^T$ and $M_5$ are given by \eqref{eqn:MM45} for the 45-Higgs model and \eqref{eqn:MM24} for the 24-Higgs model.

 In each case, we collected 1024 numerical samples (i.e., $2 \times 3 = 6$ sets).
 Fig.~\ref{fig:sLhist} illustrates the distribution of the minimised values of the loss function.
 We conducted optimisation with $N_{\rm iter}=10^6$ iteration steps, and the minimised loss function values were obtained by averaging over the last 100 steps.
 It is observed that for all cases of $x_0 = 0$, $2\pi/3$, and $4\pi/3$, the minimised values of the loss function for the 24-Higgs model are distributed at smaller values compared to those of the 45-Higgs model.
-This suggests that the 24-Higgs model is more natural, or {\rm more beautiful} \cite{Matchev:2024ash}, than the 45-Higgs model.
-The results of the three cases, $x_0 = 0$, $2\pi/3$, $4\pi/3$, are observed to be similar and these three values of $x_0$ are deemed equally natural.
+This suggests that the 24-Higgs model is more beautiful than the 45-Higgs model.
+The results of the three cases, $x_0 = 0$, $2\pi/3$, $4\pi/3$, are observed to be similar and these three values of $x_0$ are deemed equally beautiful.

 Fig.~\ref{fig:sxVals} illustrates the optimised configurations of the ten parameters $x_1,\ldots,x_{10}$ that minimise the loss function after $N_{\rm iter}=10^6$ iteration steps.
-Each panel displays samples representing the top 100 out of 1024, which correspond to the smallest minimised loss function values.
-Darker blue indicates a smaller value of the minimised loss function, thereby representing the favoured parameter configurations according to our criteria of naturalness.
+Each panel displays samples representing the top 100 most beautiful configurations out of 1024, i.e. yielding the 100 smallest loss function values after optimisation.
+Darker blue indicates a smaller value of the minimised loss function, thereby representing the favoured parameter configurations according to our criteria of beauty.